ShadowKnightMK4/InsightDebugApi/NativeSources/TelemetryDlls/IoDeviceTracking/Readme.txt

 IoDviceTracking Project
 Should resolve to \Telemetry\IoDeviceTracking.dll.

-This file project detours CreateFileA/W and CreateFileTransactedA/W  (CreateFile2 also),  and CloseHandle.
+This file project detours CreateFileA/W and CreateFileTransactedA/W  (CreateFile2 also),  and .

 The general detoured routine calls code to convert the string to Unicode, calls a common notification routine that raises